LPN-Bachelor of Science in Nursing

 Yes, you can begin the RN-to-BSN coursework before taking and passing the NCLEX exam.

-The tuition rate for the RN-to-BSN program through this pathway is $385 per credit hour.
+The tuition rate for the RN-to-BSN program through this pathway is $375 per credit hour with an additional $10 per credit hour online education fee (not covered by scholarship).
 Tuition and fee information can be found on the Tuition and Fees page.